SuperTails/wasmcraft2/README.md

 because Minecraft can only run a limited number of commands per tick.
 (The removal of this requirement is planned for a future update.)
 * Only a limited subset of Minecraft commands are available in the interface

-## Related Tools

-The [Wasmcraft Preview Simulator](https://github.com/SuperTails/wasmcraft-simulator) is useful for prototyping and quickly testing programs before actually providing them to the Wasmcraft compiler.

 ## License